-The Queen's funeral flowers: Elegant blooms mark her exceptional reign
+The personal touches in Her Majesty's colourful wreath

 - Published

-Flowers have always played an important and symbolic role in the life of the UK's longest-reigning monarch.
-So what can we learn from the flowers used in the Queen's funeral?

-Blooms of gold, pink and deep burgundy, sitting amid rich green foliage, adorned The Queen's coffin during her funeral service.
-The colourful flowers and plants, taken from the gardens of Royal properties, were chosen for their symbolism.
+Blooms of gold, pink and deep burgundy, sitting amid rich green foliage, adorned the Queen's coffin during her funeral service.
+The colourful flowers and plants, taken from the gardens of royal properties, were chosen for their symbolism.

 At King Charles III's request, the wreath for Her Majesty's funeral contained flowers and foliage cut from the gardens of Buckingham Palace and Clarence House in London - and Highgrove House in Gloucestershire.